 You can also evaluate your marketing challenges based on this market demand.

 If you have a high inventory turnover, this means that you have a healthy market demand.
 It also means that you have the ability to periodically sell-out your older stock that permits you to focus on procuring the latest stocks.

-A fragmented inventory management means that you could be pushing goods without the backing of the actual market demand.
-This will easily lead to your products getting overstocked or under evaluated.
+Fragmented inventory management means that you could be pushing goods without the backing of the actual market demand.
+This will easily lead to your products getting overstocked or under-evaluated.

-If you have an agile inventory network, it will transpire to all the other aspects of your business.
+If you have an agile internet network, it will transpire to all the other aspects of your business.
 It may even be the most critical factor, second only to actual product quality.